biowess/lab-values-explorer/README.md

 # 🧪 Lab Values Explorer

+> ⚠️ **Alpha v1** — This project is in early development and may change significantly.

 > A polished clinical reference database for exploring lab values, reference intervals, and interpretation notes.
 > Built to help users browse adult, pediatric, and neonatal reference data in a clean, searchable interface.